In this exercise, you’ll go through the editing and testing process for a simple transaction, and do some basic troubleshooting.

-Element not found: Handling dynamic IDs
+Problem: Element not found because of dynamic IDs

 The full CSS selector reads:

-In this case, you’ll notice that several of the selectors use the dynamically created value, so you can eliminate those selectors right away (see below).
+In this case, you’ll notice that several of the selectors use the dynamically created value, so you can eliminate those selectors right away.
 Two other options don’t include the dynamic ID: name and xpath:idRelative.
 The recorder automatically orders the selectors based on its opinion of what selectors will work best.
 In this case, the second recommendation, “name” may work better for identifying the element.
 The name value is an element attribute, and if unique to the page, the selector is probably your best choice.

 As it turns out, the xpath:idRelative option also works in this case.
-Uptrends gave us two valid choices that work great in development mode, but you won’t know for sure that they work well until you move the script to staging mode.
+Uptrends gave you two valid choices that work great in development mode, but you won’t know for sure that they work well until you move the script to staging mode.
 However, you’ve got more things to do before moving your script to staging or production mode.

-Element not found due to lack of user interaction
+Problem: Element not found due to lack of user interaction

 Just like dynamic IDs, dynamic content that requires user interaction before an element is visible can also cause problems.
 Finding them may be tricky, but the place to start is to really consider the details of the user interactions.

-Add hover actions
+Solution: Add hover actions

-Error due to time out
+Problem: Error due to time out

 When the script is running, it continues to look and waits for elements to load.
 The default wait time is 30 seconds, and 30 seconds is typically plenty of time.
 However, if the 30 seconds is not enough time, you may have reason to add additional wait times to an action.
-For more information on using wait conditions, see our Knowledge Base article Using Wait Conditions.
+For more information on using wait conditions, see our knowledge base article Using wait conditions.

-Causes for timing issues
+Solution: Causes and (possible) solutions for timing issues

-- Element is not yet interactable: extend the wait time.
+- Element is not yet interactable - extend the wait time.

-- Transaction timeout: A transaction has a maximum run time.
+- Transaction timeout - A transaction has a maximum run time.
 Ask support to look at your script to help you find the issue.

-Don’t use the enter key: When recording your transaction, you may have used the [enter] key rather than clicking a submit button.
-For example, when using a search feature, the natural action is to hit enter rather than the search button.
+Don’t use the Enter key - When recording your transaction, you may have used the Enter key rather than clicking a submit button.
+For example, when using a search feature, the natural action is to hit Enter rather than the search button.
 The recorder can’t pick up the use of the Enter key.
 When you find you’ve done that during your recording, add the click action.
 If there is no button option, contact support to help you figure out a solution.

-Learn more about click interactions.
+Learn more about click actions.